detekoi/compact-chat-overlay/README.md

    - `?instance=gaming` for your gaming scene
    - `?instance=talking` for your talking/webcam scene
    - `?instance=intro` for your stream intro scene

-### Configuring the Overlay

-1. When first loaded, enter your Twitch channel name in the input field and click "Connect."
-2. Access settings by hovering over the chat window and clicking the gear icon (⚙️).
-3. Customize the appearance using the available options.
-4. Click "Save Settings" to apply your changes.

-**Important OBS Tip**: To access the settings while in OBS, right-click the browser source in your Sources list (or right-click directly on the overlay in the preview window) and select "Interact."
-This will open an interactive window where you can hover over the chat to reveal the settings gear icon.

-### Settings Options

-- **Theme Selection**: Choose from Dark, Light, Natural, Transparent, Pink, and Cyberpunk themes.
-- **Live Theme Preview**: See a miniature preview of your chat with all settings applied.
-- **Background**: Adjust color and opacity with easy-to-use preset buttons.
-- **Border**: Change the border color using theme-specific presets.
-- **Text**: Set the message text color.
-- **Username Colors**: Choose whether to use Twitch's colors or your custom color.
-- **Font Size**: Adjust the text size with a slider.
-- **Width**: Change the width of the chat window.
-- **Max Messages**: Control how many chat messages to show before removing older ones.
-- **Show Timestamps**: Toggle message timestamps on/off.

 ## Customization Tips